brady800526/Practice-Closure_Python/README.md

 First-Class Citizen (Programming):
 "A first-Class citizen (sometimes called first-class objects) in a programming language is an entity which supports all the operation generally available to other entities.
 These operations typically include being passed as an argument, returned from a function, and assigned to a variable"

-**In brief, if a programming language can treats functions as objects like varialbe.
+**In brief, if a programming language can treats functions as objects like variable.
 Then this programming language has first-class functions.**

 For example: